Name: Freedom Monument (Споменик на слободата)

 Status and Condition:

 As a result of the neglect and deterioration of this site, I would classify the condition of the spomenik complex at Kočani as poor, bordering on completely abandoned.
 Firstly, there do not appear to be any efforts to maintain or mow any of the landscaping of vegetation around the site, with the only thing seemingly keeping it under control is the farm animals that graze the hillside.
-Meanwhile, there are no directional or promotional signs leading tourists or visitors to this memorial, while the municipality does not seem to be making any efforts to promote or advertise the complex -- however, the site is listed as an noteworthy attraction in Kočani's official 2011 Tourist Guide [PDF].
-Yet, most of the mosaics around the complex are still in reasonable condition, not having succumb yet to total neglect or deterioration.
-However, many other aspects of the site is in a very poor state: stairs are chipping to pieces, the courtyard/amphitheatre are falling to pieces, lots of graffiti, vandals are destroying/stealing from the site, etc. While minimal in scope, there are even a few substantial holes in the mosaics, but these have not yet reached the point of being unfixable.
+Meanwhile, there are no directional or promotional signs leading tourists or visitors to this memorial.
+Yet, despite this lack of signage or on-site awareness, the site is listed as a noteworthy attraction in Kočani's official 2011 Tourist Guide [PDF] and is also highlighted as a point of interest on the official tourism website for North Macedonia.
+Most of the mosaics around the complex are still in a reasonable condition, yet, some small sections are significantly damaged.
+Many other aspects of the site are also in a very poor state: stairs are chipping to pieces, the courtyard/amphitheatre are falling to pieces, lots of graffiti, vandals are destroying/stealing from the site, etc. While minimal in scope, there are even a few substantial holes in the mosaics, but these have not yet reached the point of being unfixable.
 Along the stairs from the parking area, the memorial's old restroom complex is completely destroyed and in a wretched and disgusting state.

 Photo 14: A 2016 ceremony at the Freedom Monument